Genetically Modified Foods

 The countries most affected by drought and famine, which are purported to be potentially the greatest beneficiaries of GM foods, are not showing great enthusiasm for the newly developed crops.
-In fact, 20 African countries including Ethiopia have published a statement in which they claim that gene technologies will not help their farmers, but would Ôdestroy the diversity, the local knowledge and the sustainable agricultural systems....and undermine our capacity to feed ourselves'.
-Some new strains of crop being developed by biotech companies have a 'terminator'gene built in to them to prevent farmers from keeping seeds produced by their crops for the following year.
-This could lead to complete dependence on the biotech company year on year, a very worrying development for farmers in poorer countries.
+In fact, 20 African countries including Ethiopia have published a statement in which they claim that gene technologies will not help their farmers, but would 'destroy the diversity, the local knowledge and the sustainable agricultural systems.... and undermine our capacity to feed ourselves'.
+Many strains of crop developed by biotech companies have a 'terminator' gene built in to them to prevent farmers from keeping seeds produced by their crops for the following year.
+This has lead to complete dependence on the biotech company year on year, a very worrying development for farmers in poorer countries.

 Whatever the potential gains for humanity, GM crops are being developed for profit.
 There may well be huge benefits to be had, but huge sums of money - currently billions of dollars - would not be invested in gene research if there were not the possibility of huge financial gains for the producers of GM crop strains in the future.